jraymondt/plur-exempttf/README.md

 ## What We Actually Built

-This is a custom block theme called "bloxemplar" that uses WordPress's FSE capabilities.
+This is a custom block theme called "the-exemplar" that uses WordPress's FSE capabilities.
 The entire site is built using blocks and the theme.json configuration file instead of traditional PHP templates.

 **Current Status:**